Robzaga/tbarlow12.github.io/interests.md

 # Personal

-I have a beautiful wife and we have a gorgeous daughter, who is almost a one-year-old.
-Being a husband and father has been the best and most rewarding experience I've had.

-I love the Marvel Cinematic Universe along with other action packed movies.
-My wife and I love to go to Megaplex Theatres with our friends to see the latest blockbusters, especially in the summer.
-I am very passionate about spending my free time with my family doing activities.
-I feel like our personal relationships are the most important to maintain.
+I have a beautiful wife that I love who spends her days with our daughter, who is almost one, as a stay at home mom while working part-time with a group of adults who are mentally challenged.
+We love spending time together out of the home with activities such as bowling, swimming, going to the park, and  spending time with the grandparents.
+We recently bought a home in American Fork and we’re so excited to make it our own.
+My wife and I love to go to the movies with our group of friends to see the latest blockbusters.
+I love the Avengers and the movies they keep coming out with.
+I hope they don’t end!